 Residents are evaluated using the core competencies provided by Accreditation Council for Graduate Medical Education (ACGME).
 These include patient care, medical knowledge, practice-based medicine, systems-based practice, professionalism and interpersonal and communication skills.
 Residents are then assessed using milestones, which are knowledge, skills, attitudes and other attributes for each of the competencies organized in a developmental framework from less to more advanced.

 Medical students and nurses routinely submit their evaluations of the residents concerning their teaching performance.
-This is included in the committee review process.
+This is included in the clinical competency committee review process.
 Patients also evaluate the residents on professionalism and communication.
 Finally, the residents are evaluated by their peers.
 This 360-degree evaluation process evaluates the residents’ competence in interpersonal and communication skills and teaching skills.

 Complaints concerning resident performance are referred immediately to the program director, who meets with the individual resident for constructive counseling.
 Residents regularly meet with the director and the associate director to discuss organizational issues, progress in training, performance and professional development.
 As a result of this process, most conflicts are prevented or resolved and the director continues to personally monitor progress.
 If deemed necessary, more formal confidential counseling is available at the medical school.
 When required, remedial work is assigned.